 very likely by one of the runaway athletes from her country.
 For a moment she feared she would be stranded in London and would have to cancel her forthcoming Diamond League appearances.
 But thanks to the diligence of the Ivory Coast’s ambassador in London, a new passport was shipped from Abidjan in 2 days, and the visa for Sweden secured in less than 48 hours to allow the sprinter to land in Stockholm on 15 August for the DL meet two days later.
 However, she failed to make an impression on that night, finishing a distant 7th in the 200m (23.21), losing her lead in the Diamond League in the process.

-Unlike many other top athletes who preferred to take a longer break after the Olympic Games, the Ivorian opted for a full indoor season.
+Unlike many other top athletes who preferred to take a longer break after the Olympic Games, the Ivorian opted for a full indoor season in 2013.
 It was a choice that paid off as the sprinter asserted herself as one of the winter’s stars.
 In her first outing at home in Houston on 26 January, she broke the African 60m indoor record of 7.02 held jointly by Nigerians Christy Opara-Thompson and Chioma Ajunwa, clocking 7.00.
 She remained undefeated throughout the season with victories in Boston (7.07), Düsseldorf (7.08), Val de Reuil (7.06) and then stole the show in Birmingham on 16 February with a sub-7 (6.99).
 Her performance was all the more spectacular in that she defeated pre-race favourites 100m Olympic champion Shelly-Ann Fraser-Pryce and Olympic silver medallist Carmelita Jeter.
 All in all, in 4 weeks Ahouré bagged the 2013 world lead, the African record and rose to the 7th rank in the all-time lists for the event.

-Following her successful winter campaign, Ahouré continued to cement her place in the world’s elite throughout the summer, further lowering her times in the 100 and 200m. the 100m, the Ivorian dipped 4 times below her 10.99 best from the 2012 Olympic heat, clocking a windy 10.98 (+2.2) in Eugene on 1 June for 5th before breaking her national record with a 10.91 unchallenged victory at a French national meet in Sotteville-lès-Rouen; at the London Anniversary Games she achieved 10.98 and 10.95 but that was just enough for 5th on a day when Olympic champion Shelly-Ann Fraser-Pryce dashed to the finish in 10.77 in the heats while Nigeria’s Blessing Okagbare set a new African record of 10.79 in final.
+Following her successful winter campaign, Ahouré continued to cement her place in the world’s elite throughout the summer, further lowering her times in the 100 and 200m.
+In the 100m, the Ivorian dipped 4 times below her 10.99 best from the 2012 Olympic heat, clocking a windy 10.98 (+2.2) in Eugene on 1 June for 5th before breaking her national record with a 10.91 unchallenged victory at a French national meet in Sotteville-lès-Rouen; at the London Anniversary Games she achieved 10.98 and 10.95 but that was just enough for 5th on a day when Olympic champion Shelly-Ann Fraser-Pryce dashed to the finish in 10.77 in the heats while Nigeria’s Blessing Okagbare set a new African record of 10.79 in final.
 Meanwhile, she dominated her three 200m outings.
 She did a 100-200m double in Puerto Rico on 18 May (11.09/22.47) before making the headlines with her impressive defeat of 2012 Olympic champion Allyson Felix on 6 June at the Diamond League in Rome (22.36 NR to 22.64).
-On July 19, in Monaco DL she stormed to another national record, 22.24 to finish ahead of USA’s Tiffany Townsend and Jamaica’s Shelly-Ann Fraser-Pryce.
+On 19 July, in the Monaco DL she stormed to another national record, 22.24 to finish ahead of USA’s Tiffany Townsend and Jamaica’s Shelly-Ann Fraser-Pryce.
 With the 8th fastest time in the world in the 100m in 2013 and the second behind Pryce’s 22.13 in the 200m, the 200m appeared definitely as the event where she stood a better chance to bring back the world medal she promised to bring to her country during a private audience with the Ivory Coast’s Sports Minister on 19 June.
 But in Moscow, drawing on her Olympic experience, feeling stronger and better equipped to deal with pressure, Murielle Ahouré came through strong at the end of the 100m, edging defending champion Carmelita Jeter by 0.01 in 10.93 to claim silver behind Fraser-Pryce.
 She thus made history by becoming the first athlete from Ivory Coast to win medal in a World Championships and the first African woman to win a medal in the 100m or the 200m in a World Championships.
 Four days later she repeated that feat in the 200m finishing second to Fraser-Pryce in 22.32, which sealed her status as a national hero.

 Murielle Ahouré was honored by a triumphal reception on her return to Abidjan on 9 September, receiving accolades from state and tribal authorities.
 She was granted audience by President Alassane Ouattara to present her medals and was awarded the rank of Chevalier of the National Order of Merit.
 She was made ambassador for the Ministry of Family, Women and Children and for the Historic Town of Grand Bassam, a UNESCO World Heritage site and was also crowned Queen of the Sanwi Kingdom in Krinjabo and of the N’Zima Kotoko kingdom in Grand Bassam on her ancestors’ lands.
 At the end of the year, the World double silver medallist signed a partnership with mobile telecommunications company MTN and was named Ivory Coast’ best Sportsperson of the year, succeeding to no less than football star Didier Drogba!

 When she’s not on the track, Murielle Ahouré loves shopping and fashion.
 Cooking is also a huge hobby for her.
 As she was born in Ivory Coast, she cooks a lot of African food.